How to buy Premier Investments (PMV) shares

 Premier Investments share price volatility

 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Premier Investments's is 1.2313.
-This would suggest that Premier Investments's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+The market (AU average) beta is 1, while Premier Investments's is 0.9151.
+This would suggest that Premier Investments's shares are less volatile than average (for this exchange).

 Premier Investments overview

-Premier Investments Limited operates various specialty retail fashion chains in Australia, New Zealand, Singapore, Hong Kong, Malaysia, the United Kingdom, and the Republic of Ireland.
-It operates through Retail and Investment segments.
+Premier Investments Limited operates various specialty retail fashion chains in Australia, New Zealand, Asia, and Europe.
+It operates through two segments, Retail and Investment.
 The company offers casual wear, women's wear, and non-apparel products.
 It has a portfolio of retail brands consisting of Just Jeans, Jay Jays, Jacqui E, Portmans, Dotti, Peter Alexander, and Smiggle.
-The company provides its products through approximately 1,200 stores, as well as through wholesale and online.
-In addition, it invests in listed securities and money market deposits.
+The company provides its products through retail stores, as well as through wholesale and online.
+In addition, it invests in securities.
 The company was incorporated in 1987 and is based in Melbourne, Australia.

 Frequently asked questions